Priyans-hu/PollSync-live-polling-app/readme.md

 ### 👨‍🏫 Teacher

-- Create a new poll with a question, multiple options, and a timeout (default 60s)
+- Create live polls with a question, multiple options, timeout, and correct answer marking
-- View live responses from students as they submit answers
+- View responses in real time with a percentage bar chart UI
+- View timer countdown synced across clients
+- Kick out any student from participating
-- View final results after timeout or when all students have responded
+- View list of connected students (even if they haven't responded yet)
+- See previous poll history with full results (persisted on the server)

 ### 🧑‍🎓 Student

-- Enter name once per browser tab (session scoped)
+- Enter name once per browser session
-- View active poll and answer it
-- View results after submission or timeout

-### 🔄 Real-Time
+- Participate in live polls with auto countdown
+- See result bar chart after poll ends

-- Powered by Socket.IO
+- Gets blocked UI if kicked by the teacher
-- All actions sync instantly between teacher and students

 ---